 - Log-in and complete the form.

-- Complete your employment survey by June 12.
-Even if you are still looking for employment, please complete the survey.
-It will trigger weekly tips and reminders from Career Services to help keep your job search on track and you can update the information later when you have landed that dream job.
+- Complete your confidential employment survey online by June 12, and you can skip this step at Commencement!
+If you’re still looking for a job, completing the survey will trigger weekly tips and reminders from Career Services to help keep your job search on track and you can update the information later when you have landed that dream job.

 Register to Take the Survey